radule90/CI_PP_5/README.md

   ![Shop Responsive](static/images/readme/shop-respo.jpg)

 - The shop page was structured with a side panel featuring category filters, allowing users to easily navigate through different product types.
   ![Categories](static/images/readme/categories.jpg)
 - I've used context processors to ensure that category links are accessible throughout the entire website, enabling display of categories across different pages.
 - On smaller screens, I chose to collapes filter section to optimize space, and I used Font Awesome icons with animation to make it more intersting.
   ![Categories-Mobile](static/images/readme/categories-mob.jpg)

 - The main product list displays links to individual products.
-- I added conditional rendering, if there aren no products message will be displayed
+- I added conditional rendering, if there are no products message will be displayed.
   ![Shop](static/images/readme/shop.jpg)
 - I deliberately omitted the "Add to Cart" option on this page.
 - Instead, users are encouraged to click on products to access their detailed descriptions, especially for items with variations.

 ![Product Details](static/images/readme/product-details-respo.jpg)
 - For the product detail page, I prioritized showcasing the product itself
   ![Product Details](static/images/readme/product-detail.jpg)
-- For most of the part I've used CSS Flexbox, as my favourite, for responsive design
+- For most of the part I've used CSS Flexbox, as my favourite, for responsive design.
    ![Product Details](static/images/readme/product-detail-respo.jpg)

 - Variations for products have been implemented; however, I realized that I overlooked the implementation of stock tracking for each variation.
 This will be addressed in the next update by adding a "stock" field to the Variation models and defining a method in the product model to calculate the total stock of all variations for that specific product.
 - I implemented a review star system inspired by [Python Django Ecommerce | Advanced Django Web App From Basic](https://www.udemy.com/course/django-ecommerce-project-based-course-python-django-web-development/), ensuring that only users who have purchased the product can leave reviews.
   ![Review](static/images/readme/review.jpg)
 - All product reviews are stored in the database using a model specifically designed to handle reviews.
   ![Review Respo](static/images/readme/review-respo.jpg)
 - I have implemented messages to be displayed to users who are not signed in or haven't purchased the product, ensuring that only signed-in users who have made a purchase are allowed to leave a review.
 - For cases where a review has already been submitted, I've enabled the functionality to update the existing review.
 I accomplished this by creating a function based view called 'create_review' and securing it with the login decorator for more security.